-The historic Police Cottage at Emu Plains is set to become a vibrant dining destination, following an adaptive reuse of the site into a restaurant, to enhance our connection to the Nepean River.
+The historic Police Cottage at Emu Plains has been transformed into a vibrant dining destination, following an adaptive reuse of the site into a cafe and restaurant, to enhance our connection to the Nepean River.

-Thanks to an innovative idea by Penrith City Council the century-long history of the building will be open to the public for the first time, ensuring this important local heritage feature is celebrated, conserved and enjoyed for generations to come.
+Thanks to an innovative idea by Penrith City Council, the century-long history of the building was opened to the public in March 2023 for the first time in 70 years, ensuring this important local heritage feature is celebrated, conserved, and enjoyed for generations to come.

-Originally built in 1908, the Police Cottage will be sensitively restored by Penrith City Council to blend heritage and modern dining to deliver a café and restaurant, with outside seating and stunning views of the Nepean River.
+Originally built in 1908, the Police Cottage was sensitively restored by Penrith City Council to blend heritage and modern dining to deliver the café and restaurant, with outside seating and stunning views of the Nepean River.

-The refurbishment of the Police Cottage is proudly funded by the NSW Government and Penrith City Council, with $1.5 million contributed from the NSW Government and a further $1 million from Council.
+The refurbishment of the Police Cottage was proudly funded by the NSW Government and Penrith City Council, with $1.5 million contributed from the NSW Government and a further $2.1 million from Council.

-Located adjacent to the Yandhai Nepean Crossing, the Police Cottage will provide the crucial link to the new Regatta Park precinct enhancing the area as a rejuvenated recreation, dining and entertainment destination.
+Located adjacent to the Yandhai Nepean Crossing, the Police Cottage has established a crucial link to the new Regatta Park precinct enhancing the area as a rejuvenated recreation, dining and entertainment destination.